TimRas/Breathe-my-1st-milestone-project/README.md

 Credits:

 Font usage: I used [Reliable] (https://www.reliablepsd.com/ultimate-google-font-pairings/)  to test out which fonts could work for my site.
-Hero Image: I used [Unsplash] (https://unsplash.com/) for the Hero Image and for the top image of the physical page.
+Hero Image: I used [Unsplash] (https://unsplash.com/) for the Hero Image and for the top image of the physical, mental and emotional page.
 Mental-header: I used [W3Schools] (https://www.w3schools.com/default.asp) to see how I could center my heading from the left side of the paragraph to the right side.
-Physical page images: I used [Picturequotes] (http://www.picturequotes.com/) for the bottom image of the physical page.
+Physical page images: I used [Picturequotes] (http://www.picturequotes.com/) for the bottom image of the physical, mental and emotional page.
 Icons: I used [FontAwesome] (https://fontawesome.com/) for the icons that are found in the three spectrum section.